 The Faegre Drinker Trademark, Copyright, Advertising and Media (T-CAM) Team is seeking an experienced trademark prosecution attorney for our thriving Intellectual Property practice.
 Faegre Drinker Biddle & Reath LLP is an Am Law 50 firm with offices located throughout the U.S., Europe, and China.
-This position offers the opportunity to play a key role in growing our existing trademark, copyright, and advertising practice in our Chicago, Denver, Indianapolis, Minneapolis, San Francisco, or Washington, D.C. office.
+This position offers the opportunity to play a key role in growing our existing trademark, copyright, and advertising practice in our Indianapolis, Minneapolis, Washington D.C., or Denver offices.

 Faegre Drinker Biddle & Reath LLP (Faegre Drinker) launched global operations on February 1, 2020.
 Faegre Drinker is the combination of Faegre Baker Daniels, an international law firm with deep roots in the Midwest, and Drinker Biddle & Reath LLP, a full-service national law firm with storied East Coast origins.

 With more than 1,300 attorneys, consultants and professionals in 22 locations across the U.S., U.K. and China, Faegre Drinker is one of the nation’s 50 largest law firms based on size and projected gross revenue.